THREE things to consider when speaking to a group of people about what you do:

 Referral groups like BNI and the Chamber of Commerce are an excellent way to get your business recognized as the “go-to” in your field.
 Where many fail, however, is in execution during a presentation.
 Whether it’s a one-minute “commercial” or a forty-minute “show-and-tell,” we often focus on HOW we do what we do, instead of WHY the good people listening should remember and refer you.
 Just telling them to do so means nothing.

-Be relatable.
 This is especially true when only given a short time to speak.
 You’re locally owned and operated, you focus on educating your staff AND your customers.
 Your methods are not cookie-cutter, but are customizable to each situation, a flexibility that only comes with years of experience.
 Try to convey a few of the extras that makes your company the best.

-Be anecdotal.
 Tell a story about a recent job that will sound familiar to most – pet accident damage, children making a mess, in-laws coming to town – something that caused a customer to call in an embarrassed panic.
 How did you provide excellent customer service?
 What was the result when you were done?
 Assure the group that you see this kind of situation all the time and that it’s usually fixable with a quick call to your company.

-Be specific.
 When asking referral partners for referrals, you need to educate them in a simple, memorable, consistent way.
 Tell them what to listen for and what to look for when they are in their customer’s homes.
 Instruct them to look for pet stains, listen for complaints of pet accidents in the home – those are GREAT referrals for you.

 3) Give something for nothing.